What is Bulimia Nervosa?

 With eating disorder recovery, you will likely hear the recommendation of ditching dieting and allowing yourself permission to eat all foods.
 These two concepts can be hard to hear, especially with a society so deeply entrenched in diet culture and the pursuit of thinness.
 When offered these suggestions, folks often ask, “but what about my health??”
 Health is a complex interplay of physical, mental, and emotional well-being.
 Think mind-body connection.
 It is important for us to challenge the narrative of morality being tied to health.
 You are not “bad” if you have medical conditions or health concerns; just as you are not “good” if you are free of all health concerns.

-Why Stark Therapy?
+Why Stark Therapy Group?

 Our philosophy at Stark Therapy Group is to look at the big picture, which includes learning more about your unique symptoms, challenges, and life experiences and how they collectively impact you.
 Diagnoses are used for billing and coding purposes.
 You don’t belong in a box, and we’re not interested in putting you there.
 From our perspective, it’s less about your diagnosis, weight, and behaviors, and more about your relationship with yourself.
 Your relationship with yourself impacts what you do and how you relate to other people and areas of life (like food, movement, money, shopping, substances, etc.).
 At Stark Therapy Group, our focus is on supporting YOU as a human, prioritizing your well-being with a holistic approach, treating your symptoms as a team, and guiding you in your journey to healing and connectedness within yourself.